Certiman/vue-solid-pod/PROCESS.md

 # Solid Pods as linked data based process providers and users

 We tackle the challenge of having several distinct stakeholders, all needing to store confidential or public data, in common data schemas.
-We thus provide, in this Proof Of Concept, a solution through Solid Pods, where the processes and schemas are centralised at the Agency's Pod, and the data is stored in the Pod of the stakeholder who completely controls access to other WebId's as they see fit.
+We thus provide, in this Proof Of Concept, a solution through Solid Pods, where the processes and schemas are centralised at a Process Provider's Pod, and the data is stored in the Pod of the stakeholder who completely controls access to other WebId's as they see fit.

 ## Use case: Registers

+The EU Agency for Railways is a process provider on data registers which exist under the Safety and Interoperability Directives.

-The Agency is required - via the legislation on several so-called Registers - to manage data as provided by several stakeholders and has decided to define a common `era:` ontology in order to allow interoperability between processes in which this data is used.
-The current proof of concept allows stakeholders to run the data gathering and maintaining processes as a set of forms which are defined by the Agency on its own Solid Pod.
-The users log into their own Pod and can access the processes as provided, be it because they are public, or because their WebId has been allowed access.
+The Agency is hence required - via the legislation on several so-called Registers - to manage data as provided by several stakeholders and has defined a common `era:` ontology in order to allow interoperability between processes in which this data is used.
+The current proof of concept allows stakeholders, mainly NoBos and Manufacturers to run the data gathering and maintaining processes as a set of forms which are defined by the Agency on its own Solid Pod, hence being a Process provideer to those stakeholders.
+The stakeholders log into their own Pod and can access the processes as provided, be it because they are public, or because their WebId has been allowed access by the Process Provider.

 As a general example of a process which is always available, all stakeholders have public access to read the process `/Organisation` and the several tasks therein, like `/add`, `/addSite`, `/addUnit`, and `/addPost`.
 In the Agency's Solid Pod, each task is stored as a Solid Dataset within the `/process/Organisation`-container: